-Industrial Production in Slovakia averaged 5.24 percent from 2001 until 2019, reaching an all time high of 22.10 percent in August of 2006 and a record low of -27.40 percent in January of 2009.
-This page provides - Slovakia Industrial Production - actual values, historical data, forecast, chart, statistics, economic calendar and news. source: Statistical Office of the Slovak Republic
+Industrial Production in Slovakia averaged 4.67 percent from 2001 until 2020, reaching an all time high of 22.10 percent in August of 2006 and a record low of -42 percent in April of 2020.
+This page provides - Slovakia Industrial Production - actual values, historical data, forecast, chart, statistics, economic calendar and news.
+Slovakia Industrial Production - data, historical chart, forecasts and calendar of releases - was last updated on August of 2020. source: Statistical Office of the Slovak Republic

-Industrial Production in Slovakia is expected to be 1.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Industrial Production in Slovakia to stand at 1.60 in 12 months time.
-In the long-term, the Slovakia Industrial Production is projected to trend around 1.60 percent in 2020, according to our econometric models.
+Industrial Production in Slovakia is expected to be -8.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Industrial Production in Slovakia to stand at 4.80 in 12 months time.
+In the long-term, the Slovakia Industrial Production is projected to trend around 5.50 percent in 2021 and 2.20 percent in 2022, according to our econometric models.